Mike Matas: Facebook

 During his time at Facebook he was integral to the design of Facebook Paper (along with Kimon Tsinteris).
 Facebook Paper's direct descendent was also created by Matas and Tsinteris, Facebook Instant Articles.

 Nest

 After Apple, Matas worked on the team that designed the Nest Learning Thermostat.
 He then founded Push Pop Press, a digital publishing company that created Al Gore's interactive book Our Choice.

 Matas presented at TED in 2011 on his work at Push Pop for Al Gore's interactive book Our Choice.

 Lobe.ai

-He is currently working with Adam Menges, and Markus Beissinger on a new start-up, Lobe.ai.
+Matas founded Lobe.ai with Adam Menges, and Markus Beissinger.
 Lobe.ai is "creating an easy-to-use visual tool to help give people from diverse backgrounds and disciplines the ability to invent with deep learning".
 It was announced that Lobe would be acquired by Microsoft in September 2018.

 LoveFrom

 In October 2021, Mike announced on Twitter that he had joined LoveFrom, the design firm that Sir Jony Ive and Marc Newson started after their departure from Apple.